Montana/citas-protocol/README.md

 deploy:
   provider: openshift
   user: "YOU USER NAME"
-  password: "YOUR PASSWORD" # Can be encrypted (recommended by in the CITAS protocol)
+  password: "YOUR PASSWORD" # Can be encrypted (recommended in the CITAS protocol)
   domain: "YOUR OPENSHIFT DOMAIN"

 android: